 John A. Rouse of Kinston, NC, and John Walker of Wauchula, FL, both in sales for Miller Chemical & Fertilizer in Hanover, PA, manned their booth on the trade show floor in Savannah, one of about 300 exhibitors at the event.

-Caroline Carozza, a sales associate with the Columbia, SC, office of Interstate Container in Cambridge, MD, poses with Interstate’s symbol, a clear plastic elephant that looks like an ice sculpture.
+Caroline Carozza, a sales associate with the Columbia, SC, office of Interstate Container in Cambridge, MD.

 James W. Brake, in sales for the Southern Container Corp. in Wilson, NC, welcomes two potential customers to his booth at the Southeast Regional Fruit & Vegetable Conference.